Internship in Sociology of Law

-The Erasmus placement programme provides for students studying at Lund University the opportunity to apply for a grant in view of an internship abroad (i.e. a country other than Sweden).
+The Erasmus placement programme provides students studying at Lund University the opportunity to apply for a grant in view of an internship abroad (i.e. a country other than Sweden).

 Who can apply?

-To be eligible for the course you must have one year (60 credits) of coursework within the The Master of Science Programme in Sociology of Law (SASOL), including profile courses for the programme amounting to 30 credits and 30 credits of courses in theory of science (at least 7.5 credits) and research methods (at least 15 credits).
+To be eligible for the course you must have one year (60 credits) of coursework within The Master of Science Programme in Sociology of Law (SASOL), including profile courses for the programme amounting to 30 credits and 30 credits of courses in theory of science (at least 7.5 credits) and research methods (at least 15 credits).